ibm-cloud-docs/Backup/reregister.md

 6. Click **Load Computers**.
 7. Click the computer name and click **Save**.
 A confirmation window appears, click **Yes** to confirm the reregistration of the computer.
-8. Refresh the website to see the backup jobs associated with the computer.
+8. Refresh the website to see the backup jobs that are associated with the computer.
-9. Synchronize each backup job through the Action menu to restore safe-set history.
+9. Synchronize each backup job through the **Select Action** menu to restore safe-set history.

    If the backup jobs were created with an encryption password, you must enter the encryption password to restore data, or continue with backups.
    {: important}